paolomarin/ethereum-in-depth/README.md

-This tutorial was forked from [https://github.com/facuspagnuolo/ethereum-in-depth](https://github.com/facuspagnuolo/ethereum-in-depth) (article at [https://blog.zeppelin.solutions/ethereum-in-depth-part-1-968981e6f833](https://blog.zeppelin.solutions/ethereum-in-depth-part-1-968981e6f833)) and updated to be compatible with Solidity v0.5.
+This tutorial was forked from [https://github.com/facuspagnuolo/ethereum-in-depth](https://github.com/facuspagnuolo/ethereum-in-depth) and updated to be compatible with Solidity v0.5.

+Refer to the article at [https://blog.zeppelin.solutions/ethereum-in-depth-part-1-968981e6f833](https://blog.zeppelin.solutions/ethereum-in-depth-part-1-968981e6f833) for a more narrative walkthrough.

 ## Set up development environment